moneychien19/Around-Home-local/backend/readme.md

 #### Argument:
 - `latitude` (required)
 - `longitude` (required)
-- `distance` (optional, unit: meter): the default value is 1000 meters.
+- `number` (optional, default: 5) of locations to be retrieved where garbage truck stops by.

 #### Response
 - `tadd`